Journal of Global Change Data & Discovery2023.7(4):433-434

 Ÿ Demonstrating coordinated approaches among stakeholders in the process of achieving sustainable development goals, particularly providing empirical and transferable methods for coordination among scientists, policymakers, and private enterprises.

-The eight task groups approved by the CODATA highest deliberative assembly in 2023 are as follows:
+The eight task groups approved by the CODATA highest deliberative assembly in 2023 are as follows.

 (2) Advancing Data Science for Sustainability

-(3) Geographic Indications and Sustainability (GIES-TG)
+(3) Geographical Indications Environment & Sustainability (GIES-TG)

 (4) Data Ethics Task Group (DE-TG)

-(5) Data-Driven Social Change Towards Society Promoting Cognitively Healthy Aging
+(5) Data-Driven Social Change towards Society Promoting Cognitively Healthy Aging

 (6) Citizen Generated Data for the SDGs